Durgajayasai1/Background-Beams-With-Collision/README.md

 ## How It Works

-1. Generates 20 particles with random speed, angle, and radius
+1. Generates 'n' number of particles with random speed, angle, and radius
 2. Animates the particles outward from the explosion center
-3. Uses `CustomPainter` to draw the effect
+3. Uses `CustomPainter` to draw the effect and burst effect